kstruempf/DRV2605MidiC/README.md

 `make build`

 Start the program with.
-Lets you select a midi file from the midi folder.
+Lets you select a midi file from the midi_test_files folder.

 `make start-midi`